 Consider starting with a closed loop: invite your top 3-5 referring physicians to send you their next wound care patients, get excellent results, and let those results drive word-of-mouth expansion.
 This is more reliable than a broad launch.

-Setting Realistic Revenue Expectations
+Setting Realistic Program Expectations

 The path to that capacity typically takes 12-18 months.
 Expect slow growth in months 1-3, then acceleration as your team gains confidence and your reputation spreads.
 Don't try to force 40 patients in month two—you'll fail at documentation and create denials.